 You are playing an online game and someone you don't know starts to chat to you on the message board.
 They ask you what your name is and where you live.
 You are using the internet to do some research on animals and you come across a website with naked people on it.
 You are playing an online game with an online friend you've only met in the chatroom.
 They ask you if you want to meet up at the local park on Saturday.
 Your big sister lets you use her mobile phone to play a game.
 You notice she has been receiving some mean messages from her friends at school.
 Your parents have set up an email account for you to write to your Oma who lives in Holland.
 You have given this email address to your teenage neighbour and they keep sending you emails with rude jokes.

-Ω Name of handy helper:

-Address, email, or phone number:

-\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+Appendix 31 Cybersafety scenarios

+Print on A4, one per group

-My handy helpers Name of handy helper:
+My handy helpers Na Ad Na

+Name of handy helper: Na

-helpers Address, email, or phone number:
+Address, email, or phone number: Ad

-•

-Name of handy helper: Name of handy helper:

-Name of handy helper: Address, email, or phone number: Name of handy helper: Address, email, or phone number:
+Name of handy helper: Na

-Address, email, or phone number: Address, email, or phone number:

-Address, email, or phone number: Name of handy helper: Address, email, or phone number: Name of handy helper:
+Address, email, or phone number: A

+Appendix 32 Handy helpers contact book

+Print on A4, enough copies to allow all students contributions